morispi/LEVIATHAN/README.md

 Reference
 --------------

 Pierre Morisse, Fabrice Legeai, Claire Lemaitre.
-LEVIATHAN: efficient discovery of large structural variants by leveraging long-range information from Linked-Reads data. https://doi.org/10.1101/2021.03.25.437002
+LEVIATHAN: efficient discovery of large structural variants by leveraging long-range information from Linked-Reads data.
+BioRxiv 2021, https://doi.org/10.1101/2021.03.25.437002

 Contact
 --------------

-You can report problems and bugs to pierre[dot]morisse[at]inria[dot]fr
+You can report problems and bugs as issues on this repository : https://github.com/morispi/LEVIATHAN/issues